Minnesota Legal Aid Director, 1925-1930

 Article - 3 pages

-University of Minnesota Law School films filmed by Professor Pirsig, narrated by his son, author, Robert M. Pirsig, 1930's-1950's
+University of Minnesota Law School films.
+Filmed by Professor Pirsig, 1930s-1950s.
+Narrated by his son, author of Zen and the Art of Motorcycle Maintenance.

 Still image from the video, Dean Fraser and family

 Everett Fraser, Stefan Riesenfeld, Arthur Pulling, Maynard E. Pirsig, and other University of Minnesota Law professors and family.
-Filmed by Professor Pirsig, 1930's - 1950's.
+Filmed by Maynard E. Pirsig, 1930's - 1950's.

 Video - 3 1/2 minutes